 In addition to the more traditional games, Sixth Formers have a wide choice of activities for the games afternoon including yoga, weight training, cycling and aerobics.

-Students wanting to join our Sixth Form must have achieved or be likely to achieve at least six GCSE passes (A* – C grade), ideally with B grades in the subjects they wish to study at AS Level.
+Students wanting to join our Sixth Form must have achieved or be likely to achieve at least six GCSE passes (9 – 4 grade), ideally with grade 6 in the subjects they wish to study at A Level.
 We are selective only in the sense that we aim to choose the students we believe will get the most out of everything the school has to offer and who in turn we can best help to achieve their potential.

 Entrance interviews and exams

 All candidates registered for entry into Year 12 by mid-October are called for interview with the Head and Head of Sixth Form.
 Scholarship candidates will also be called for an audition and interview with the relevant head of department.

 The main entrance process will take place in mid November for entry the following September.